JetBrains/junie-workflows/readme.md

 ## 🚀 How to Use

 Getting started is super easy!
-Just add this workflow to your private or internal GitHub repository under JetBrains organization:
+Junie works out the box in a private or internal GitHub repository under the JetBrains organization.
+For any other repository please leave a message in `#play-with-fire` channel
+1. Make sure that the following GitHub Repository settings are enabled
+Settings → Actions → General → Workflow permissions → Read and write permissions ✅
+Settings → Actions → General → Allow GitHub Actions to create and approve pull requests ✅
+2. Add file `.github/workflows/ej-issue.yml`
 ```yaml
 name: Junie